raygun101/MarkupKit/README.md

 ```

 # Live Preview
 View classes tagged with `IB_DESIGNABLE` or `@IBDesignable` can call the `preview:owner:` method MarkupKit adds to the `UIView` class to preview markup changes at design time, avoiding the need to launch the iOS simulator.
-If an error occurs while loading the document, a label containing the error message will be overlaid on top of the view instance, allowing typos and other errors to be quickly identified.
+If an error occurs while loading the document, a label containing the error message will be overlaid on the view instance, allowing typos and other errors to be quickly identified.

 For example, the following view controller displays a simple greeting: